CaliKane/ScriptObservatory/README.md

-The long-term goal of the [website](https://www.scriptobservatory.org) is for it to be a place where anyone can analyze the record of what people have seen while on the internet.
+The long-term goal of the [website](https://www.scriptobservatory.org) is for it to be a place where anyone can analyze the record of what people have been sent while on the internet.
 The long-term goal for the
 [Chrome extension](https://github.com/andy11/ScriptObservatory#usage)
-is to crowdsource the data collection and to act as a **_content-aware_** script blocker, letting you have finer control over what runs on your computer.
+is to crowdsource the data collection and to act as a **_content-aware_** resource blocker, letting you have finer control over what runs on your computer.

 Initially, the only objects that will be analyzed are JavaScript files and iframes.
-Eventually, it might be extended to include other types of content like flash objects.
+Eventually, it might be extended to include other types of content.

 Usage